sovity/dataspace-portal/docs/product/user-documentation/Administration of Participating Organizations.md

 a) _either_ by clicking on your name in the top right corner and then "Users and Roles"

-b) _or_ by clicking on "My Organization" and then "Users and Roles"
+b) _or_ by clicking on "My Organization" in the Left Navigation Panel > Click "Users and Roles" tab

 ![user-management](images/user-management.png)